saitamasahil/skyscraper/docs/index.md

 ### Key New Features at a Glance

-- Several platforms added and supported out-of-the-box
 - Platforms to scrape can be added via configuration files
+- Several more platforms added and supported out-of-the-box
-- Support for EmulationStation Desktop Edition (ES-DE) as frontend
+- Support for EmulationStation Desktop Edition (ES-DE) Gamelist format
 - Added scraping of game manuals as PDF
 - Support for XDG Base Directory standard
 - Commandline Bash completion on Linux systems